 - Gradually work back up into your starting position

 If the standard type of squat is too difficult for you because of mobility or health reasons, you can modify this stretching exercise so you still get the benefits from it.
 This exercise can be done from an actual seated position on a chair.
-If you have knee issues that make this exercise difficult, perform it from a seated position and only go as far as your body allows, then sit back down.
+If you have knee pain or issues that make this exercise difficult, perform it from a seated position and only go as far as your body allows, then sit back down.
 Even a small range of motion will give you some positive effects.

 - Most stretches only take a few minutes and are available to a wide variety of people, regardless of how flexible they are